Soniakeat/ghibli-web/README.md

 Presentation of the Ghibli animation films.

-## MVP (DOM - CANVAS)
+## MVP (DOM - RESPONSIVE SITE)
 MVP definition, deliverables.
 - 5 pages html responsive
-- Film animations html / conectado con API Ghibli
+- Film animations html / conect with API Ghibli
 - Css / flexbox / animation

 ## Backlog
-Presentation by one ( one or all) with more details.
+Presentation by film ( one or all) with more details.

 ## Data structure
 Classes and methods definition.